Emergent Pair Density Wave Order Across a Lifshitz Transition: Model and Method

 The phase diagram of the Kondo-Heisenberg model with hole doping was first determined in Ref.\cite{Sikkema1997}.
 At 1/8 hole doping and $J_H\lesssim 2$, this model exhibits a transition from a spin-gapped phase to a Luttinger Liquid phase with increasing $J_K$ \cite{Sikkema1997, fermi_surface_1,fermi_surface_2}.
 The spin gap has non-monotonic behavior, growing exponentially immediately after turning on the Kondo coupling $J_K$ \cite{Sikkema1997, Fujimoto1994,fermi_surface_1,fermi_surface_2}, and decreasing to zero for large enough $J_K$, when it becomes a Luttinger liquid (LL).
 When $J_K>>J_H$, the electrons become strongly coupled to local impurities to form heavy fermions with a large Fermi surface.
 In this regime, one can think of the half-filled chain as a vacuum of localized singlets.
 By doping it, each hole partners with a dangling spin on the Heisenberg chain, playing the role of fermionic quasiparticles interacting via the Heisenberg exchange $J_H$.
 As a result, the physics corresponds to that of a a modified $t-J$ chain with density $|1-n|$ where the holes play the role of the electrons \cite{Sikkema1997}.
 Between these two limits, at intermediate values of $J_K$, the system displays strong PWD and CDW tendencies.

 In the following, we choose a parameter regime that allows us to study the transition to a PDW phase.
-Specifically, we present results for $J_K$ varying between 1 and 4 and $J_H$ between 1 and 2, within the spin-gapped (we present results for the spin gap in the Supplemental Material (SM)) phase for the 1/8 hole doped Kondo-Heisenberg model \cite{Sikkema1997}.
+Specifically, we present results for $J_K$ varying between 1 and 4 and $J_H$ between 1 and 2, within the spin-gapped (we present results for the spin gap in Appendix \ref{sec:app_spin_gap}) phase for the 1/8 hole doped Kondo-Heisenberg model \cite{Sikkema1997}.
 This parameter range has also been shown to display a binding tendency near half-filling \cite{Xavier}, and is smoothly connected to small values of $J_K$ and $J_H$, that are more realistic representations of materials. \cite{Sikkema1997,Xavier}

 We use the density matrix renormalization group (DMRG) method \cite{White1992,white1993} to study chains of lengths from 32 to 80 sites, using a bond dimension up to $m=1600$ to ensure a truncation error smaller than $10^{-6}$.
 We also use time-dependent DMRG (tDMRG) \cite{white2004,daley2004,vietri,Paeckel2019} to compute the photoemission and inverse-photoemission spectra.
 The tDMRG is implemented by using a Suzuki-Trotter decomposition of the time-evolution operator.
 In order to get the momentum and frequency resolved spectra, we calculate the single particle correlation functions in space and time $\langle c^\dagger_i(T)c_j(0)\rangle$ and $\langle c_i(T)c^\dagger_j(0)\rangle$ in time steps of $\tau=0.05$ to times up to $T=60$, and then Fourier transform the results to momentum and frequency with an exponential envelope that yields a Lorentzian lineshape of width $\epsilon=0.1$.
 While the truncation error grows to $10^{-6}$ at longer times, the effects are mitigated by the exponential envelope, which also helps to alleviate ringing artifacts arising from Fourier transforming in a finite time window.